Climate change and development Analysing and managing climate risks

 Preparedness-based approach to climate risks Early detection, effective reduction

 The Intergovernmental Panel on Climate Change (External link) (IPCC) predicts that the impacts of climate change are set to become stronger even if global warming is kept to 1.5 degrees Celsius.
+The adverse effects have already led to loss and damage for natural ecosystems and human societies.
 People living in low-lying coastal zones, in high mountain regions and in the Arctic are at particularly high risk.
-Vital sectors such as agriculture or small-scale fishing are increasingly under threat.
-Not only is climate change causing extreme events to become more frequent and more intensive, it is also producing slow-onset environmental changes like rising sea levels, groundwater salination or increasing desertification.
+It is estimated that 3.3 to 3.6 billion people live under conditions that make them highly vulnerable to climate change.
+Vital sectors such as agriculture or small-scale fisheries are increasingly under threat.
+Not only is climate change causing extreme events to become more frequent and more intensive, it is also producing slow-onset environmental changes like rising sea levels, groundwater salinisation or increasing desertification.
 Valuable habitats and farmland are shrinking as a result and people and development are under threat worldwide.

 The only way these threats can be addressed effectively is by starting with a risk assessment adapted to the specific local context.
 Building on this, suitable methods and targets for reducing and managing the risks must be selected.
 Both steps should also take into account consequences such as an impact on education or loss of biodiversity.
 In addition, the focus should not just be put on individual climate risks.